dp-oss/Sec-Notes/Exam Objectives.md

 - **Pointer/object Dereference**:
     - an attack that forces an application to point to an area of memory where nothing exists, causing the application to crash
 - **Direcroty Traversal**:
-    - Changing the address of a website to request otherareas of the server that you may not be able to access
+    - Changing the address of a website to request other areas of the server that you may not be able to access
 - **Buffer Overflow**:
     - Causing an application to write to much data to an area of memory, resulting in the data to spill over to other areas and cause unexpected behaviors
 - **Race Conditions**: